arnold2957/generate_music_based_emotion/README.md

 The loss is the MSE for CNN+RNN.
 And we find the best model in CNN+RNN is when format is WAV, cf=16, vaDense=8, Gru = 32, batch_size = 15.

-### Step 3
+### Step 3 Generate Music by Interpolation and Evaluate the Emotion Labels of the Result
 #### 3.1 Train MusicVAE

-Firstly we build the dataset for MusicVAE, and then train it.
+We build the dataset for MusicVAE, and then train it.

 Refereance: [MusicVAE-training-your-own-musicvae](https://github.com/magenta/magenta/tree/master/magenta/models/music_vae/#training-your-own-musicvae).